International Student Office

 No, international students are not required to take the SAT or ACT, but it is recommended, if available

-Yes, North American College offers Gulf Language School classes to students who meet our academic requirements but do not yet meet our English proficiency requirements.
+Yes, North American University offers Gulf Language School classes to students who meet our academic requirements but do not yet meet our English proficiency requirements.

 Is the TOEFL required for students who have earned a U.S. bachelor's degree or higher?